naturalis/galaxy-tool-lca/README.md

 <br />

 **Step 2, filter on treshold:** <br />
 From the top hits there will be filtered on identity, coverage and bitscore.
 Lets choose a treshold of 90 identity, 90 coverage and 250 bitscore.
-All hits with scores above the treshold will go to the next step.
+All hits with scores above the tresholds will go to the next step.

 | Query | Subject | Identity percentage | Coverage | bitscore |
 | --- | --- | --- | --- | --- |